 In one of Joe Haggerty’s recent entries for Bruins Talk, he examines the pressure that is on the Bruins to retain the second seed in Eastern Conference.

 “We just need to play to win and if we do that then we’ll get the results.
 Everybody is looking at the standings.
 Everybody knows that Ottawa is right behind us and we need to win some games.
 We need to keep our position in the standings.”

 And head coach Claude Julien:

 “It’s always easier to manage when you’re playing well and days off are the norm.
 When you’re struggling a little bit and playing .500 hockey it makes a coach’s job tougher because you’re wondering if you should work on things or get some rest.
 At a certain point we decided if we wanted to have a chance it’s going to be rest even with the injuries and new players added to our lineup.

 “Right now we’re in a mode where we have to manage to keep our position in second place [in the East].
 We’ve got Ottawa breathing down our necks and we know that.
 If we can manage to get through that and get some healthy bodies back come playoff-time then I think we’ll really have accomplished something.
 That’s all we can do right now: hold onto that playoff spot and hope our guys are healthy when we get there.”

 If Boston wants to treat Ottawa as an imminent threat and use their succuss as some motivating factor, then everyone in Ottawa should be wildly optimistic.
 Even in the event that Ottawa can’t catch the Bruins, provided that the team can continue to push Boston and force Julien to dress Tim Thomas in as many games as possible, it bodes well.
-Now should Thomas continue to stutter with this increased workload, who the fuck wouldn’t want to see Marty Turco play in some meaningful games down the stretch?
+Now should Thomas continue to stutter with this increased workload, who the hell wouldn’t want to see Marty Turco play in some meaningful games down the stretch?